cmonteiro128/process-scheduling-simulator/README.md

 # Process Scheduling Simulator

 This is an online simulator for general operating system process schedling algorithms.
-See the link at the top for a live running version of the app.
+For a live running version of the app, click [here](http://process-sim.surge.sh/)

 To run locally: